-Royal Conservatory of Music (RCM) Theory Exam Guide
+Royal Conservatory of Music (RCM) Theory Exam Guide (Level 6)

 I have recently had the privilege of writing the Royal Conservatory of Music (RCM) Grade 6 Theory exam at 98% with 30 minutes of time left.
 During my studies, I have collected a number of tips, tricks, and shortcuts that help me preserve as much time as I could which I'd like to share here.
 The rest of this post is divided into subsections correlating to each exam section.
 As I continue to progress through my piano studies, I will update this post with new tips pertinent to each grade.